julien-amar/hacking-journey/0x01 - Terminal/README.md

 ## Package manager

-Each distribution use a different package maanger.
-Distribution based on debian (like ubuntu, kali, ...) use `apt`.
+Each Linux distribution use a different package maanger.
+Distributions based on debian (like Ubuntu, Kali, ...) use `apt`.

 To update `apt` based distribution, you need to uptdate your package cache and then upgrade your packages:
 ```sh